jmreiche/jmreiche.github.io/about/index.md

 This page I plan to use a lot more for technical and programming related content.

-I currently work as freelance consultant doing everyhting from management consulting over architecture to business analyst.
+I currently work as freelance consultant doing everyhting from management consulting over architecture to business analysis.
 I an not really doing any coding as consultant these days, but I still code some in my spare time.

 I have not fully decided on where I want to take this page as opposed to my personal blog.
 My guess is that I will use this for more tech-related content and use the other for photography and motorcycle-related content.